Tabisch/ExchangeScripts/README.md

-# MailServerStatistics
+#ExchangeScripts

-Powershell scripts for pulling statistics from Exchange
+Powershell scripts for pulling infos from Exchange and managing stuff